RahjIII/lociterm/README.md

 ## SERVER DOCS

 The server config file is installed as `/usr/local/etc/locid.conf` by default.
 The server options are documented as comments in the config file.

 CLI options to the server can be shown with `locid -h`  .

-       -c / --config        specify location of config file
-       -d / --debug         run in debug mode
+        -c / --config        specify location of config file -d / --debug         run in debug mode
         -h / --help          this message
         -b / --browser       launch a browser
         -v / --version       show the version
-       -a / --list-approved list approved games by id
-       -l / --list-denied   list denied games by id
-       -A / --approve <id>  Mark game approved
+        -a / --list-approved list approved games by id -l / --list-denied   list denied games by id -A / --approve <id>  Mark game approved
-       -B / --ban <id>      Mark game banned
+        -R / --redact <id>   Mark game approved/redacted -B / --ban <id>      Mark game banned
-       -D / --delete <id>   Remove game from DB:w
+        -D / --delete <id>   Remove game from DB

+If the config file location is not specified on the command file, locid looks for ~/.locid.conf, then /etc/locid.conf.

+The --browser option directs locid to open a browser window with xdg-open after the server starts, and is useful for running lociterm as a local client.
+Locid will only accept connections coming from the local host when started in this mode.

+--list-approved and --list-denied show the contents of the locid database, if a database is specified in the config file.
+The entries are listed by ID number, which is used by the approve/redact/ban/delete commands.
+Note that as a safeguard, locid will NOT try to connect to sites in the database that have not been approved.
+If a game suggestion did not pass the protocol and port tests, or if it did not connect for any reason, administrative action is needed to take the server off the --list-denied list before another connection attempt can be made.

+--approve allows the entry to appear in the db without any further security or protocol checks.
+This is useful for adminstrative approval of a game that didn't pass the protocol or port checks, or was offline when it was suggested.

+--redact keeps the entry in the db and allows connections via the URL or suggestion UI without further security or protocol checks, but hides the entry from the public list.
+This is useful for connections to development servers, or when reviewing suggestions of sites that failed auto-approval.

+--ban prevents locid from connecting to this entry.

+--delete removes the game from the db entirely.
+If suggested again, the connection will go through the full security and protocol checks, and the game will be given a new ID.

 ## CLIENT DOCS